Fashion Design and Beyond

 The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 The fashion industry is mostly growing internationally as most houses and manufacturers produce clothing overseas to avoid higher costs at home.
 The U.S. Bureau of Labor Statistics states that it may be necessary to relocate to New York or California, which are hubs for the industry, in order to find a career.

-Job growth for fashion designers is expected to increase 0% through 2030.
+Job growth for fashion designers is expected to increase 3% through 2031, slower than average for all careers.
 However, designers will still be needed to design clothing using new types of materials, such as sustainable clothing or moisture-wicking fabric clothing.
 Read more about career outlook for fashion designers.

 About the Job

 Find out what a fashion designer job is really like.

 While good fashion design will never bring about world peace, fashion can make a person feel better.
 Whether you think of royalty or rock stars, you visualize their appearance and presentation.
 What people wear projects who they are.